BIANCA TAINSH

 BIOGRAPHY

-Through a hybrid practice of contemporary art, ecofeminism and fluid forms of ecological and documentary activities, artist Bianca Tainsh doesn’t redefine the landscape so much as emancipate it from the confines of patriarchal constructs.
+Through a hybrid practice of contemporary art, ecofeminism and fluid forms of ecological and documentary activities, Australian artist Bianca Tainsh doesn’t redefine the landscape so much as emancipate it from the confines of patriarchal constructs.
 Quantitative speculation and value expectations are vanquished to reveal an alternate reality, where no boundaries exist between life forms, time, substance, and the Self.
 Entropy eludes suppression.

 Tainsh’s experiential works are embedded in heterogeneous research and existential exploration.
 Archives of self-generated, foraged, and cyber-sourced material, saturated with semiotic rhetoric become the provenance for video, digital and semi-traditional media, assemblages, and live art, engendering a reflection on contemporary dilemmas and feminine experience.